 Emphasis is also placed on the skill of blending – both oral blending and for reading.
 From my experience supporting a wide range of schools with the teaching of phonics, this is a skill that is not always given the time and attention it requires – if pupils cannot blend, then they cannot use their phonic knowledge to help them read.

 Poetry, Rhymes and Song

-The Reading Framework: Teaching the Foundations of Literacy explores ways in which early reading and the related language and comprehension skills can be taught in schools.
-It does not contain anything radically new and much of what it covers is already embedded in many EYFS and KS1 settings.
+The Reading Framework: Teaching the Foundations of Literacy explores how early reading and the related language and comprehension skills can be taught in schools.
+It does not contain anything radically new, and much of what it covers is already embedded in many EYFS and KS1 settings.
 It may be that not everything sits comfortably with you and your practice but take time to read and reflect, make use of the audits and identify where the provision in your school could be further enhanced to ensure all pupils leave our schools as confident and competent readers.